the orphan crisis

 You can't tell one of our Forever Family homes from any other traditional family home in the neighborhood.
 Eight to 10 children come together with a Selamta mom to create a new, permanent family.

-Mothers are supported by a hired auntie.
-Together they receive tools and resources to lead their families well.
+Mothers are supported by our professional staff.
+They receive tools and resources to lead their families well.
 Many of our mothers were previously marginalized by society suffering their own trauma and loss.
-With a new purpose and supportive resources they become thriving heads of household.
+With a new purpose and supportive resources they are thriving heads of household.

 Selamta Families share personal struggles and triumphs.
 The bonds of love and family carry well into the future.
 Family is less about location and a physical structure and more about the people we grow with in life.

 outreach family program

 Selamta comes alongside families at-risk of breaking apart.
 With access, opportunity, and a network of support, we are helping biological families stay together.

 Prevention is critical in ending the orphan crisis of Ethiopia.
 Many desperate parents are faced with giving up their children; not because they want to, but rather the task of providing seems near to impossible due to health, socioeconomic and other restrictions.

 We walk alongside biological families through their crisis and into success.
 We partner with the whole family, working alongside parents to secure education and employment, and help them move toward self-sufficiency.